-Enbridge is developing a new terminal in the Houston area that will be fully integrated into the Seaway system with access to all delivery points, and could have future connectivity to both SPOT and Texas COLT.
-The location supports up to 15 million barrels of tankage and is expected to be in service in 2022.
+Enbridge is developing a new terminal in the Houston area that will be fully integrated into the Seaway system with access to all existing delivery points and could have future connectivity to both SPOT and Gray Oak.
+The location supports up to 15 million barrels of tankage and plans to be in service by 2023.